fioprotocol/fips/fip-x.md

 ```
 ##### Processing
 * Request is validated per Exception handling
-* Return *limit* Public Address Requests starting at *offset* where payee FIO Public Key is *fio_public_key* and status is requested.
+* Return *limit* Public Address Requests starting at *offset* where payee FIO Public Key is *fio_public_key* and status is *requested*.
 The query should be looking for the Payee FIO Public Key inserted at the time of request.
 Do not translate FIO Public Key to FIO Address and search by FIO Address.
 ##### Exception handling
 |Error condition|Trigger|Type|fields:name|fields:value|Error message|
 |---|---|---|---|---|---|